cdcountrydelight/CDNamingConventions/README.md

-# CustomLintRules
+# CDNamingConventions

-CustomLintRules is a lint rule library for enforcing coding patterns in Android projects.
+CDNamingConventions is a lint rule library for enforcing coding patterns in Android projects.
 It provides custom lint rules that aim to improve code consistency and maintainability by enforcing specific naming conventions and patterns.

 ## Features

-CustomLintRules enforces the following coding patterns:
+CDNamingConventions enforces the following coding patterns:

 - Activity names must end with "Activity".
 - Fragment names must end with "Fragment".